noajhirad/NewsUpdateAggregator-javascript/README.md

 ## How to Use the Personalized News Update Aggregator

+### Running the System
+To run the entire system, navigate to the root directory of the project and execute the following command:
+`docker-compose up --build`

 ### Creating a New User
 To create a new user, include your email and your preferences for articles from the following list:
 * Technology